 What Do I Do Now?

-We hope that this has given you an insight into what can be expected when you join up but if we haven’t answered all your questions our Director of Golf or the General Manager will be only too happy to discuss details regarding this programme (9630 4444).
+We hope that this has given you an insight into what can be expected when you join up but if we haven’t answered all your questions our Golf Operations Manager or the General Manager will be only too happy to discuss details regarding this programme (9630 4444).